keithalewis/math/simple.md

 ### Algebras of Sets

 Algebras of sets are used to model partial information.
-If the slgebra is finite then the atoms form a partition.
+If the algebra is finite then the atoms form a partition.
 Complete information is knowing the element of the set, partial information is knowing only what atom it belongs to.